Jaimeloeuf/simpler-fetch/docs/Exceptions handling.md

 This doc showcases how `simpler-fetch` handles exceptions differently from these other libraries.

 **NOTE** This article only applies to exceptions, and errors, specifically `sfError` can still be thrown.
-See [Errors vs Exceptions](./Errors%20vs%20Exceptions.md) for more details on the differences.
+See [Errors vs Exceptions](./Errors%20vs%20Exceptions.md) for more details on the differences. `sfError` is supposed to be thrown to bring visibility to the error as it is deemed unrecoverable during run time as it is most likely a library user configuration / setup issue.

 ## Motivation